Western Gateway Dog Park

 This off-leash dog park and oak grove are designed for dogs who like to play together.
-If you need a separate exercise space for your dog, we ask you to use the multi-purpose training yard beyond the small dog area.
+If you need a separate exercise space for your dog, we ask you to use one of the empty yards.

 Dog Park Hours: